 Bachelor of Arts in Psychology

-Intended for students who will seek employment at the baccalaureate level or will pursue additional training in applied graduate programs (e.g., counseling, clinical, industrial/organizational, social work, organizational behavior, business administration, school psychology, guidance and counseling, law).
+Intended for those students who will seek employment at the baccalaureate level or enrollment in a wide variety of master’s or doctoral programs.
+These programs may be research-oriented (e.g., social, developmental, industrial/organizational and some areas of clinical psychology) or more applied in nature (e.g., counseling, social work, organizational behavior, business administration, school psychology, guidance counseling, law).

 Bachelor of Science in Psychology

-Intended to prepare students for graduate programs in the research areas of psychology (e.g., clinical, social, cognitive psychology, biopsychology, human and animal experimentation, developmental) and other graduate programs related to psychology that also require a strong natural science and mathematics background (e.g., medicine, genetic counseling, neuroscience, cognitive science).
+Intended for those students interested in areas of psychology that are more oriented towards biology, neuroscience, neuropsychology or medical-related fields and other graduate programs related to psychology that also require a strong natural science and mathematics background (e.g., cognitive science, cognitive psychology, biopsychology, neuroscience, genetic counseling, psychiatry and some areas of clinical psychology).